tradle/why-hypercore/README.md

 ## Assembling a modern Cloud stack on Hypercore

-Matching a vast aray of AWS services is a daunting task, and it is not our goal Cloud.
-We choose to focus on Simple Cloud foundation, sufficient to run a Personal Cloud.
+Matching a vast aray of AWS services is a daunting task, and it is not our goal.
+We choose to focus on a Simple Cloud foundation, sufficient to run a Personal Cloud.
 Communications, virtualization, networking and other aspects of the Cloud are described in [Simple Cloud](SimpleCloud.md) document, while here we focus on Hypercore, that can help address many aspects of data, sharing and communicatons.

 ### What do we gain from Hypercore, at the high level?